xamotex1000/xamotex1000/README.md

 ### About Me

-- 🎓 Currently navigating the challenges of high school.
+- 🎓 Currently in high school, doing highschool things.
-- 💻 Fascinated by software engineering and eager to delve into different programming languages and technologies.
+- 💻 Interested in software engineering and I like to try different programming languages and technologies.
 - 🌱 Currently expanding my proficiency in Python and delving into C# to broaden my skillset.

 ### Experience